 libGL.so library by adding

 -lGL to your linker settings.
-If you can't find the library you probably need to install any of the Mesa, NVidia or AMD dev packages, but I won't delve into the details since this is platform-specific (plus I'm not a Linux expert).
+If you can't find the library you probably need to install any of the Mesa, NVidia or AMD dev packages.

-Then, once you've added both the GLFW and OpenGL library to the linker settings you can include the headers of GLFW as follows:
+Then, once you've added both the GLFW and OpenGL library to the linker settings you can include the header files for GLFW as follows:

 -lglfw3 -lGL -lX11 -lpthread -lXrandr -lXi -ldl.
 Not correctly linking the corresponding libraries will generate many undefined reference errors.